What is Scleroderma?

 - Get out of the house every day.
 Spending too much time in bed will make you feel more tired

 - If you can, use stairs rather than an elevator

-- Work in the garden or play with your grandchildren
+- Work in the garden or play with your children or grandchildren

 I (a female) am often too tired for sex and experience discomfort during the act.
 What can I do?

 Fatigue is a frequent problem and can seriously alter your sex life.
 Like any activity that is important to you, you may need to pace yourself and rest up to continue your sex life.

 The vagina can become dry with less lubrication during arousal.
 This can make sex uncomfortable or even painful.
 Vaginal lubricants can be bought in most drugstores and are very helpful.
 It’s important to look at other causes of vaginal dryness before blaming Scleroderma.
 Menopause and the drop in female hormones that goes with it can also cause vaginal dryness.
 If this is the case, an estrogen replacement in pill form or in a vaginal cream may be helpful.